mergebase/log4j-detector/README.md

 And version 2.16.0 is important because it's not vulnerable to CVE-2021-45046.
 Despite CVE-2021-45046 being much less serious, we anticipate everyone will want to patch to 2.16.0.

-# What are those "file1.war!/path/to/file2.zip!/path/to/file3.jar!/path/to/log4j.jar" results about?
+# What are those "file1.war!/path/to/file2.zip!/path/to/file3.jar!/path/to/log4j.jar" results about? <a name="itemwar"></a>

 The "!" means the log4j-detector entered a zip archive (e.g., *.zip, *.ear, *.war, *.aar, *.jar).
 Since zip files can contain zip files, a single result might contain more than one "!" indicator in its result.